 DOT / SAP Evaluations Explained Step-by-Step

-If you are a CDL holder—are employed as a truck driver, pilot, or similar safety-sensitive position—and failed a DOT alcohol or drug test at work or left the testing site before successfully giving a sample, your ability to work has been put on pause until you complete a DOT SAP evaluation.
+If you are a CDL holder, employed as a truck driver, pipleine worker, pilot, or in another safety-sensitive position; and failed a DOT alcohol or drug test at work, or left the testing site before successfully providing a sample, your ability to work is paused until you complete a DOT SAP evaluation.

-Your employer is under federal guidelines to immediately put your role on pause from safety-sensitive duties.
-Some employers will move the employee to non-safety-sensitive duties while the issue is being resolved.
+Your employer is required under federal guidelines to immediately suspend you from safety-sensitive duties.
+Some employers may temporarily move employees to non-safety-sensitive roles while the issue is being resolved.

-Regardless, it is often unclear to the employee as to what to do next if they would like to stay at the same company or in the same occupation and work under DOT rules.
-The process for a rule violation, regardless of whether the employee had a positive test or not, is always the same, and this guide explains it step-by-step.
-It also walks you through perhaps the most essential question that’s crossing your mind—how long does a SAP program take to complete?
+It is often unclear to employees what to do next if they want to remain with their company.
+In other cases, you might consider whether to continue working in the same occupation under DOT rules.
+The process for a rule violation, regardless of whether the employee had a positive test, is always the same.
+This guide explains it step-by-step and addresses one of the most essential questions on your mind: how long does a SAP program take to complete?

 What’s a SAP?

-First, you need to find a SAP (Substance Abuse Professional) with training that qualifies them to evaluate you.
-The SAP must meet with you in person or by videoconference to assess your history and current status as far as alcohol or drug use are concerned.
+The SAP must meet with you in-person or by video conference to assess your history and current status regarding alcohol or drug use.

-This meeting involves completing a questionnaire followed by an interview with a professional evaluator.
+This meeting involves completing a questionnaire online, followed by an in-person or video interview with a professional evaluator.

 Learn How Our DOT SAP Assessment Process Works